enqueuezero/site/maintainability.md

 ## Context

-The ongoing maintenance of a system cost more that the initial development.
+The ongoing maintenance of a system costs more that the initial development.
 It's not surprising that more people are hired for maintaining a legacy system, instead of building from scratch.

 Improving the maintainability of a system reduces the cost and hence it's an over-going thing that most companies are thriving to achieve.